Sapphirine/YelperHybridRecommendations/README.md

 Above you can find our source code:
 - restaurant_recommendation_algorithms: contains code for each of our filtering algorithms (ALS collaborative filtering, content-based filtering with categories, and content-based filtering with review text) as well as code that evaluates and processes our data
 - django_app: contains our Django webapp code that produces a visualization of the results from our recommendation algorithm
-- attempted_recommendation_algorithms: attempts at collaborative filtering using other methods (not evaluated or used for our final results)
+- attempted_collab_filtering_methods: attempts at collaborative filtering using other methods (not evaluated or used for our final results)